Skip to main content

 fastman env --source=staging

-# Clear the lock, return to auto-detect (.env.production > .env)
+# Clear the lock, return to auto-detect (.env.develop > .env)

 fastman env --reset